We specialize in the full lifecycle of secure quantum-resilient systems.

 The proliferation of sensor-driven and connected devices has made cloud computing a ubiquitous service.
 However, data privacy remains a critical concern, especially in shared-resource environments.

-With over 2,500 known cloud vulnerabilities, a 150% increase in five years, our work focuses on secure computation frameworks that preserve privacy in cloud-based environments.
+With over 2,500 known cloud vulnerabilities, a 150% increase in five years, our work focuses on secure computational frameworks and end-to-end solutions that preserve privacy in outsourced computational and cloud-based scenarios.

 Explore Solutions